Salim Yasin: Career

 After his graduation, Yasin began to work as director of the Latakia petroleum installation in 1960 and served there for one year.
 From 1961 to 1965 he worked as a civil servant.
 Then he served as assistant professor of economics at the University of Aleppo from 1966 to 1970.
 He was appointed vice dean of the faculty of commerce of the same university and his tenure lasted from 1967 to 1969.
 He served as acting president of the University of Aleppo from 1969 to 1970.
 Then he became associate professor of economics and president of Tishreen University which he held from 1971 to 1978.
 He was the transport minister in the period 1978–1980 and then minister of planning between 1980 and 1981.
 Next he was named as the minister of economy and foreign trade in 1981 and was in office until 1985.

 Yasin was appointed deputy prime minister in 1985.
 Since Prime Minister Abdel Rauf Al Kassem resigned, a new government was formed led by Mahmoud Zuabi on 2 November 1987.
 Yasin retained his post together with other two deputy prime ministers, namely Mustafa Tlass and Mahmoud Qaddour.
 Yasin was in office until March 2000 and replaced by Khalid Raad in the post.
 Then Yasin returned to teaching post at Damascus University.
-Following the death of Hafez Assad he was made a member of the Baath Party's regional command in June 2000.
+Following the death of Hafez al-Assad he was made a member of the Baath Party's regional command in June 2000.